yweweler/single-speaker-tts/README.md

 1. Encoder
 2. Decoder
 3. Post-Processing
-4. Wavform synthesis
+4. Waveform synthesis

-The enoder takes written sentences and generates variable length embeddings for each sentence.
+The encoder takes written sentences and generates variable length embeddings for each sentence.
 The subsequent decoder decodes the variable length embedding into a Mel-spectrogram.
 With each decoding iteration the deocder predicts `r` spectrogram frames at once.
 The frames predicted with each iteration are concatenated to form the complete Mel-spectrogram.